-Only a couple days until San Diego Comic-Con 2016!
+Only a few weeks until San Diego Comic-Con 2017!
 With so much to see and do at SDCC, we know you’re going to want to take tons of pictures and Periscope and tweet all about it, and while you’re waiting in the long lines, you’re going to want to use your electronic devices to keep you entertained.
 The problem with that is your phone, camera, tablet, and laptop batteries will likely run out of juice at some point throughout each long day!
 Read on as we offer some tips to help with that problem.

-1. Turn Down Brightness and (Possibly) Turn Off Wi-Fi
+1. Turn Down Brightness and Turn Off Wi-Fi

 Turning down your screen’s brightness will help conserve your device’s battery.
 I usually have mine set to Automatic Brightness, but you might want to manually adjust your settings to a lower brightness level instead.
-However, the #1 way to help conserve power on your smartphone is to turn off wi-fi.
+Another way to help conserve power on your smartphone is to turn off wi-fi.
 Even when you’re not using wi-fi, if it’s turned on, your phone will constantly be searching for a network to connect to, an action which uses up battery power.
-In the past, it was a no-brainer to turn off wi-fi at SDCC, because even though some entity usually provided free wi-fi, it was virtually useless, with so many people trying to use it at once.
-This year, the City of San Diego announced that it would be partnering with Cox Communications to provide free wi-fi in downtown San Diego between July 8 and July 24 for the MLB All-Star Game and for SDCC.
-Whether it will be any better than the free wi-fi provided in the past is yet to be determined, though there have been reports that it’s not working.
-So try it out, see how it works, and if it doesn’t work very well, turn your wi-fi off.
-“CoxWiFiFree” is the name of the network you should be able to connect to.
-[7/19/16 UPDATE] Entertainment Weekly has confirmed with convention organizers that the free wi-fi will not work inside the convention center.
+Although some entity often sponsors free wi-fi at SDCC (in the past, it has been MTV’s Teen Wolf), it is virtually useless, with so many people trying to use it at once.
+Last year, the City of San Diego announced that it would be partnering with Cox Communications to provide free wi-fi in downtown San Diego, but it turned out that it didn’t work in the convention center.